GLOBAL MARKETS-Global stocks, euro gain on debt crisis optimism

 Doubts about the ability of European leaders to tackle the crisis eased a bit after German government sources said there were no serious differences between Germany and France ahead of a closely watched summit on Sunday in Brussels.

+Risky assets rose on Friday and the dollar weakened as investors warmed to signs of increased efforts to overcome a crisis that has whiplashed markets for months.

-Risky assets rose and the dollar slumped to a record low against the yen and a one-month low against the Swiss franc in a rally driven in part by investor wariness of being caught on the wrong side of the summit meetings.
+The dollar slumped to a record low against the yen and a a one-month low against the Swiss franc.

-"It's not surprising to see buyers begin to step in here out of concern that they would miss an opportunity for another (rally)," said Mark Luschini, chief investment strategist at Philadelphia-based broker-dealer Janney Montgomery Scott, which has $54 billion in assets under management.

-Trading volumes across equity, crude oil, government debt and precious metals markets was thin, suggesting a lack of investor conviction and lingering apprehension that the outcome of the summits will be totally rosy.
+"It seems like any negative surprise from this weekend's summit has been diminished by news European leaders will have a follow-up session on Wednesday," said Mike Cloherty, head of U.S. rate strategy at RBC Capital Markets in New York.

-There was no expectation that a full agreement on such issues as how to scale up the euro zone's rescue fund, the European Financial Stability Facility, or how to reduce Greece's crippling debt, would be reached.
+There was no expectation, however, of a full agreement to such issues as how to scale up the euro zone's rescue fund, the European Financial Stability Facility, or how to reduce Greece's crippling debt.

+"Overall, I don't think anyone is looking for a complete solution that quickly," Cloherty said.

 European stocks ended a roller-coaster week on a positive note, and U.S. equity markets were aided by some strong earnings reports from U.S. corporate icons.

 McDonald's Corp (MCD.N) reported higher-than-expected quarterly profit.
-Honeywell International Inc (HON.N) reported its quarterly earnings increased 45 percent and lifted its full-year outlook.
+Honeywell International Inc (HON.N) reported its quarterly earnings increased 45 percent and the company lifted its full-year outlook.

+Brent crude oil rose, propelled by the optimism over the euro zone debt crisis.

+"The petroleum markets are tracking higher in sympathy with firmer equities and a stronger euro off the latest optimism that EU leaders will eventually ink an agreement that will at least address the euro zone debt crisis," Tim Evans, energy analyst for Citi Futures Perspective in New York, said in a note.

-The benchmark December Brent crude contract LCOc1 slid 5 cents to $109.70 per barrel after trading higher for almost the entire session.
+The benchmark December Brent crude contract LCOc1 rose 99 cents to $110.75 per barrel.

+Against a basket of major currencies, the dollar last traded down 0.8 percent at 76.357 .DXY, after hitting a low of 76.249, the lowest level since mid-September.

+U.S. government debt prices fell.
+German Bund futures extended losses to hit session lows while U.S. benchmark 10-year notes US10YT=RR fell.

-German Bund futures FGBLc1 settled down 76 ticks, and the benchmark 10-year U.S. Treasury note US10YT=RR was down 4/32 in price to yield 2.20 percent.
+Bund futures FGBLc1 fell as much as 77 ticks on the day, while the benchmark 10-year U.S. Treasury note US10YT=RR was down 5/32 in price to yield 2.21 percent.

-Gold rose 1 percent, breaking a four-day losing streak, as bullion moved in sync once again with riskier assets on optimism European leaders will be able to contain the region's debt crisis.
-[ID:nN1E79K0YL] (Reporting by Chuck Mikolajczak, Wanfeng Zhou, Gertrude Chavez-Dreyfuss and Frank Tang in New York; Writing by Herbert Lash; Editing by Padraic Cassidy)
+Gold XAU= rose about 1 percent to $1,635.24 an ounce on the dollar's weakness.
+(Reporting by Wanfeng Zhou and Gertrude Chavez-Dreyfuss in New York; Blaise Robinson in Paris; Emelia Sithole-Matarise and Christopher Johnson in London; Writing by Herbert Lash, editing Leslie Adler)

 * Data Storage Corporation merges with ABC Services Source text for Eikon: Further company coverage: